Employees' rights and entitlements

 If you are in full-time employment, you do not have a statutory right to change to part-time employment or to other flexible working patterns.
 However, if you would prefer to work part-time, your employer should consider your request.

 A zero-hour contract of employment is a type of employment contract where you are available for work but do not have specified hours of work.
+Zero-hours contracts are prohibited in most cases, but there are some exceptions to this rule.
 Read more in our document on zero-hours contracts.

 Foreign nationals working legally in Ireland are entitled to the same range of statutory employment protections as Irish employees.
 To work in Ireland, most non-EEA nationals must have an employment permit.

 You have certain entitlements if you lose your job.
 These relate to notice periods and pay for annual leave that you have earned but have not taken.